AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

 1. To create this environment, navigate in the terminal with `cd` to the `OpenScPCA-analysis` repository.
-    - Again, if you open a [terminal in GitKraken](../../getting-started/project-tools/using-the-terminal.md#gitkraken), you will automatically be in the repository folder.

 2. Enter the following command in the terminal to create the `openscpca` environment and install the packages into it: